 - Look forward to something amazing

-- Get a good breakfast
+- Get a good and healthy breakfast

 - Start your day with a cup of coffee